 In the case of order-parallel picking, several pick lists can exist for one sales order.
 In the case of item-oriented picking, however, several orders can also be combined in one picking list (Multi-Order-Picking, Pick-by-Frame®).

 What contents should a picking list include?

 The picker in the warehouse must be provided with all relevant data, fields and instructions for completing his task and picking the items in order to carry out all transactions correctly.
 In addition to the picking quantity, the order (picking route) of the load unit to be picked should also be taken into account in order to optimise the time in the warehouse.
 In detail, the pick list should contain the following information and fields:

 - A unique barcode

-- Customer information as well as e.g. also batch no.
+- Customer information and e.g. also batch no.

 - Product code and/or designation Stock-Keeping-Unit (SKU)

 - Number of positions